-Never open the throttle suddenly or make sudden gear changes.
+Never open the throttle suddenly.
 The ATV could flip over backwards.
 Never go over the top of any hill at high speed.
 An obstacle, a sharp drop, or another vehicle or person could be on the other side of the hill.